-FRNSW's Retained Firefighters are a diverse group of men and women who balance other work, study and family commitments, but enjoy being part of a team and working with people and other emergency services.
-Retained Firefighters provide a high standard of response to fire and emergency situations.
-Retained Firefighters respond to fires and a variety of emergency incidents in their local community.
+Fire and Rescue NSW (FRNSW) Retained (on-call) Firefighters are a diverse group of men and women who balance other work, study and family commitments, but enjoy being part of a team and working with people and other emergency services.
+Retained (on-call) Firefighters provide a high standard of response to fire and emergency situations.
+Retained (on-call) Firefighters respond to fires and a variety of emergency incidents in their local community.
 They use specialised vehicles and equipment to prevent and reduce the risk of fire and potential loss to life and property.
 They work closely with the local community to increase fire safety awareness and promote fire prevention.

 Apply or register your interest